edlim94/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-THis is a simple repository for training
+This is just an example